mmbman/Katagiri/1979-06-13-Fukanzazengi-Talk-5.md

 **Same person**: But it’s real too, isn’t it?

 **Katagiri**: Well yes, the real one is no judgement.
 If you’re real judgement, there is no judgement.
-Because, judgement is what?
-Just like a pain.
+Because, judgement just like a [tree].
 Just like when your body, and your consciousness, your nose, your eyes, all circumstances are completely unified – at that time you have a judgement.
-But if you say “that judgement”: that is already sort of the sound of the raindrops.
-“I hear that.”
+But if you say “that judgement,” that is already sort of the sound of the raindrops: “I hear that.”

 **Same person**: But isn’t the judgement itself empty?